Marine Debris and Ocean Pollution in Hawaii - Plastics are Becoming a Big Problem

 2. Ocean-based- includes trash thrown at sea by boats and vessels, just as fishing debris like plastic strapping from bait boxes, removed fishing line or nets, and abandoned fishing gear

-While disposing of fishing gear affects the marine condition by entrapping marine life and crushing coral reefs, it includes an expected 20% of all marine debris.
+While disposing of fishing gear affects marine conditions by entrapping marine life and crushing coral reefs, it includes an expected 20% of all marine debris.
 A stunning 80% of all marine debris originates from land-based sources.

-This is no surprise, considering that around half of all plastics are used to make single-use items disposed of not long after they are first used.
+This is no surprise, considering that around half of all plastics are used to make single-use items, which are disposed of soon after use.

 Plastic Pollution: Quick Facts, Figures, and Statistics